In the last 6 months, my passion for sustainability has reached a whole nother level!

 If you live in the US you may already have a compost pickup, but if you have enough room to make your own compost bin, I would highly recommend it.
 Knowing exactly where your waste goes is very fulfilling!

 Store your produce correctly

-Discovering how to properly store my produce has been a game changer for me.
-Leaning how to extend the life of your fruit and veg means that you’ll never have to throw out produce before it gets eaten.
+Discovering how to properly store my produce has been a game-changer for me.
+Learning how to extend the life of your fruit and veg means that you’ll never have to throw out produce before it gets eaten.

 With a few small tips such as floating carrots in water and putting broccoli in a cup of water (which as you can see in the image, I obviously need to refill) it can save a lot of your produce from going bad too quickly.